-Here are the peacemaking services that I provide, online, at your comfort and convenience:
+Here are the peace-building services that I provide, online, at your comfort and convenience:

 1. Collaborative Divorce Attorney Representation: Under this model, I represent one of the spouses as a Collaborative-trained Divorce Attorney (and the other spouse hires another Collaboratively-trained Attorney) as part of an optional team of collaborative professionals, to meet the emotional, financial, and parenting needs of the family.
 A minimum of two collaboratively-trained attorneys is needed to proceed.
 A full team would consist of two Collaborative Attorneys, two divorce coaches (one for each spouse), one financial neutral, and one child specialist.
 Hiring a full team of collaborative professionals is usually less costly than than just two litigation attorneys using the court to resolve the dispute, and, more importantly, the Collaborative team approach is much more holistic and less traumatic for all members of the family, both in the short and long-term.

 I follow and meet the International Academy of Collaborative Professionals’ (IACP)’s Ethical and Practitioner Standards.

 Directly Below: Collaborative Divorce Colleagues Attorney and Mediator Tom DiGrazia, Collaborative Mental Health Professional Melissa Lindsay, and I educated 10 Law Students at the University of Hawaii Manoa School of Law about Collaborative Divorce in December 2016.